AlexandrErohin/home-assistant-flightradar24/README.md

 4. The minimum and maximum altitudes in foots between which the aircraft will be tracked
 5. Enable/Disable [top 10 most tracked flights on FlightRadar24](#most-tracked)
 6. Enable/Disable [device_tracker for flights](#device-tracker)
-7. Username and password if you have FlightRadar24 subscription
+7. Optional: Username and password if you have FlightRadar24 subscription
+8. Enable/Disable Enable auto-cleanup of landed tracked flights.
+That automatically removes flights from the "Additional tracked" list once they arrive at the gate
+10. Map Tracker Naming Style.
+ - Callsign Only (e.g., KLM1412) - Default
+ - Callsign + Route (e.g., KLM1412 (CDG - AMS))
+ - Registration + Route (e.g., PH-BXE (CDG - AMS))

 To do that: